tim1e9/kubernetes-the-hard-way-on-ibm-vpc/README.md

 # Kubernetes The Hard Way - On IBM VPC

 This tutorial is a fork of the great work that Kelsey Hightower originally created.
-And quite frankly, all I've done is convert this Google Cloud directions into the IBM Virtual Private Cloud (VPC) equivalent.
+And quite frankly, all I've done is convert the Google Cloud directions into the IBM Virtual Private Cloud (VPC) equivalent.
 I strongly recommend you read and star [his repo](https://github.com/kelseyhightower/kubernetes-the-hard-way).